Henrique-Baumegger/godot-fims_food/ReadMe.md

 		- killing_you_probability_check()
 		- end_of_day_ability()

+- Make base scene, and from that, recreate all 4 classes

 ### Food
 - Modify ingredients_present logic, and how food stores its ingredients.
 		- Potentially modify how customers eat the food